ivan-pinatti/docker-torrent-box-with-vpn/README.md

 ---
 # Bandwith Control
-Both downloaders, qBitTorrent and NzbGet, are configured to limit from 8AM to 11:59PM to;
+By default, both downloaders, qBitTorrent and NzbGet, are configured to limit from 8AM to 11:59PM to;

 - **Download Rate** - 1 Gbps
 - **Upload Rate**   - 30 Mbps (only applicable to qBitTorrent)

-Outside of these hours no speed control applied.
+Outside of these hours no speed control applied.\
+If desired, it is possible to change or disable these settings in these app's configs.

 ---
 ## Clean up and revert to original state